jessbudd/portfolio-site/src/site/posts/web-accessibility-101.md

 When you're just starting out as a developer it can be easy to dismiss accessibility as something you can figure out "later".
 Especially when some of the content on the subject seems to require a PHD to decipher!

-Today I want to share the TL:DR cheat sheet I wish I'd had for web accessibility earlier.
+Today I want to share the TL;DR cheat sheet I wish I'd had for web accessibility earlier.
 Will doing these things make your entire website accessible for everyone?
 Unfortunately no, but you can feel better knowing you've got the basics covered.
 This list will give a beginner the biggest bang for their buck in terms of accessibility.

 Let’s get started.